pop3www/GMS_Ranking/README.md

 # Sustained MYC activation reveals head-constrained transcriptome distortion

-This repository contains the analysis and figure-generation code associated with the manuscript **“Sustained MYC activation reveals head-constrained transcriptome distortion”** (iScience manuscript **ISCIENCE-D-26-10474**).
+This repository contains the analysis and figure-generation code associated with the manuscript **“Sustained MYC activation reveals head-constrained transcriptome distortion”** (Under review by iScience).

 The release is organized according to the final manuscript figures and includes processed analysis inputs, source-data tables, provenance records, executable workflow entry points, and manuscript-numbered display files.
-Most analyses begin from processed RSEM-derived expression matrices; this repository is not intended to reproduce primary sequencing-data processing from raw reads.

-**Peer-review release:** `v1.0.0-iscience-review`

 ## Scientific scope